Mario-CyberS/Deploying-Wazuh-SIEM/README.md

 - -> Select 'Customize Hardware' -> change memory to 6 GB and processors to 4 Select 'Close'
 - -> Last Select 'Finish'
 - Next we can press enter to begin the OS boot.
 This could take a little while.
+- We are not done configuring the installation yet, once done, we will select the disk we want to use, type the number of the disk option you want then press enter.
+You can then stick with the default options of the next couple of questions, type their number the enter.
-- Go through the usual OS boot up instructions, there should be 8 steps to go through to finish the installation, most will be automated processes which require no work.
+- Go through the rest of the OS boot up instructions, there should be 8 steps to go through to finish the installation, most will be automated processes which require no work.
 Then type the number of the steps that show [!] one at a time to finish them.
 I did not create a user and only set up a root password, but I will create a user once fully installed.
 - Once you've gone through each of the steps, go ahead and type b and enter to continue the full installation.

+### 4. Set up tools in almalinux and Create our Alma user
+- Before installing the Wazuh components lets create an Alma user to deploy our Wazuh system with.
+- Run: useradd -m -s /bin/bash WazuhMgr
+- Run: passwd WazuhMgr
+- Now that the user is created lets add it to the wheel group for sudo privileges
+- Run: usermod -aG wheel WazuhMgr
+- Now we can switch user to WazuhMgr
--
+- Run: su - WazuhMgr

-### 4. Install and Configure Wazuh Manager
+### 5. Install and Configure Wazuh Manager
-- Add the Wazuh repository and install the **Wazuh Manager**.
+- Here is the quikstart documentation that can be followed to install this: [Wazuh Quickstart](https://documentation.wazuh.com/current/quickstart.html)
 - Configure **Wazuh services** to start on boot.
 - Open necessary **ports** for Wazuh communication.

-### 5. Access and Explore the Wazuh Web UI
+### 6. Access and Explore the Wazuh Web UI
 - Log in to the Wazuh web interface.
 - Navigate through the **dashboard**, alerts, and agent management sections.
 - Verify that Wazuh is running and collecting data.